rat10/nng/querying.md

 ### entailment process
 BGP matching is defined as an entailment process.
-Simple entailment is defined on the basis of (and is equivalent to) same term equality. entailment rules of graph transclusion
+Simple entailment is defined on the basis of (and is equivalent to) same term equality.
+This proposal extends that definition with entailment rules for graph transclusion:
-- we define relations
+- graph relations
-- and how they determine target graph construction
+- how they determine target graph construction

 ### terminology
-the context graph is the initial target graph as defined in FROM and FROM NAMED the target graph is the graph to match BGP against it can change over the course of a query
+The context graph is the initial target graph as defined in FROM and FROM NAMED.
+The target graph is the graph to match BGP against.
+  It can change over the course of a query

 ### Depth First vs Breadth First Search of Nested Graphs